 Dusseldorf © Lanana

-There are several pedestrian malls to stroll and plenty of museums and parks to enjoy, and you'll be hard-pressed to find a cleaner and more elegant city in Germany.
+There are several pedestrian malls to stroll and plenty of museums and parks to enjoy, and visitors will be hard-pressed to find a cleaner and more elegant city in Germany, even if there are fewer historic buildings than may be expected.
 There is a long-standing rivalry between Düsseldorf and Cologne but both cities are gems for visitors - just order the right beer in the right city!

 Düsseldorf is located within easy distance of Bonn and Cologne, and due to its proximity to the German border even makes a good base for weekend trips to Amsterdam, Paris, or Brussels.